aws-geospatial/amazon-location-utilities-datatypes-js/README.md

 ### getPlaceResponseToFeatureCollection

 Converts a GetPlace response from the standalone Places SDK to a FeatureCollection with a Point Feature.
 If the response has no location information, an empty FeatureCollection will be returned.
 The `flattenProperties` option will flatten the nested response data into a flat properties list.
-This option is mainly used when retrieving "MapLibre GL JS" attributes.
+This option is enabled by default, as it makes the data easier to use from within MapLibre expressions.

 ```javascript
 const response = { ... };